David Poeppel

-David Poeppel (born 1964 in Freiburg) is Professor of Psychology and Neural Science at New York University (NYU).
+David E. Poeppel (born 1964 in Freiburg) is Professor of Psychology and Neural Science at New York University (NYU).
 From 2014 until the end of 2021, he was the Director of the Department of Neuroscience at Max Planck Institute for Empirical Aesthetics (MPIEA).
 In 2019, he co-founded the Center for Language, Music and Emotion (CLaME) an international joint research center, co-sponsored by the Max Planck Society and New York University.
-Since 2021, he is the Managing Director of the Ernst Strüngmann Institute.
+Since 2021, he is the managing director of the Ernst Strüngmann Institute.

 Biography

 Poeppel grew up in Munich, Germany; Cambridge MA, USA; and Caracas, Venezuela.
 He received his Abitur from the Maximiliansgymnasium in Munich, obtained his bachelor's degree (1990) and doctorate (1995) from Massachusetts Institute of Technology MIT.
 He received training in functional brain imaging as a postdoctoral fellow at the School of Medicine of the University of California, San Francisco.
 From 2000 to 2008, Poeppel directed the Cognitive Neuroscience of Language Laboratory at the University of Maryland College Park, where he was a professor of linguistics and biology.
 He joined New York University in 2009.